hafizk9990/movies/README.md

 That's it

 It is highly recommended that you follow good coding practices by using .put( ) and .delete( ) for updating and deleting (respectively) instead of .get( ) and .post( ) request methods

-### Security & Protection
-As of now, I have not taken any steps to secure this application.
-The project is totally vulnerable to URL injections, un-authorized accesses, as well as common DB attacks.
-If the project gets deployed, appropriate security measures will be taken at that time, but for now, we are done with this project